 - Can be used repeatedly in a given setting

-To help you plan, implement, and report adaptations systematically, the COE has developed planning tools for master lists of adaptations for each EBP.
+To help you plan, implement, and report adaptations systematically, ACT for Youth has developed planning tools for master lists of adaptations for each EBP.
 Health Educator Supervisors can use these tools to draft a master list.
 Your TA contact will work with you to finalize the list.

 The following documents are in Word format: